John Lauris Blake

 John Lauris Blake (December 21, 1788 – July 6, 1857) was an American clergyman and bestselling author.
 He is best known as the author of the General Biographical Dictionary.

 Life

-He was born on 21 December 1788 in Northwood, New Hampshire.
-During his adolescence he practiced cabinet making and at the same time prepared himself for college.
+John Lauris Blake was born on 21 December 1788 in Northwood, New Hampshire.
+During his adolescence, he practiced cabinet making and at the same time prepared himself for college.
 He graduated from Brown University in 1812, and was licensed as a Congregational minister in 1813.

-Blake was the founder of the Ladies' Magazine, headmaster of the Cornhill School for Young Ladies, and served on the committee of Boston public schools.
+Blake founded the Ladies' Magazine, served as headmaster of the Cornhill School for Young Ladies, and was a member of the committee of Boston public schools.

-Blake was elected a member of the American Antiquarian Society in 1815.
-A significant number original 19th century copies of works authored by Blake are held in the collections of the AAS.
+Blake was elected as a member of the American Antiquarian Society in 1815.
+A significant number of original 19th-century copies of works authored by Blake are held in the collections of the AAS.